AMDmi3/opening_hours.js/README.md

 ## Used by other projects

-This library is used by the following projects:
+This library is known to the used by the following projects:

 Project                                                          | Additional Information
 -------------                                                    | -------------